 Interim mentor: Once a decision is made to seriously consider hiring a new faculty candidate, a member of the Department who met and interacted well with the recruit during the initial interview and who is willing to be the interim mentor for the new recruit should be identified.
 Ideally this should be a senior faculty member (not the Department Chair) who would not be competing in any direct or indirect way for resources with the new recruit.
 This mentor should be familiar with the candidate's career plans and know what the needs of the recruit are to be successful.
 The mentor would then work with the Chair, acting as both a go-between for the Chair and the new hire, and as an advocate for the new hire in the negotiation process.
-Aspects of the negotiation process that could constitute a conflict of interest for the interim mentor should be excluded from the items that the interim mentor would assist with during the negotiations are:
+Aspects of the negotiation process that could constitute a conflict of interest for the interim mentor should be excluded from the items that the interim mentor would assist with during the negotiations.
+Some of the items that the interim mentor could assist with during the negotiations are: